Our sustainability education programs for schools

 This activity can be delivered at any waterway or natural area on the Mornington Peninsula.

-Students will explore common concepts of biodiversity, habitat and ecosystems, explore threats to biodiversity and how they can help improve it.
+Explore common concepts of biodiversity, habitat and ecosystems, explore threats to biodiversity and how they can help improve it.
 Students will develop skills in classification, observation and analysis in a fun and interactive setting.

 Activities include macroinvertebrate (water bug) identification, leaf litter audits, habitat assessments and a food chain activity and an exploration of how we can all undertake simple actions to protect biodiversity.